mephi42/fssh/README.md

 When an acknowledgement message is received, its stream field is ignored, its payload is interpreted as a big-endian uint32_t byte index, and bytes up to this index are discarded from the output buffer.

 Random thoughts:
-- All three executables should use `libev`.
 - One should be able to replace `ssh` with other command using `FSSH_SSH` environment variable.
-- Buffers should be circular and doubly mapped.
 - An echo, character generation and character consumption programs can be used to measure performance in the following scenarios:
     - `test_generate | test_echo | test_consume`
     - `test_generate | FSSH_SSH='test_local' fssh test_echo | test_consume` (`test_local` can also be used for error injection)